AffableMelon/JAVALABS/README.md

 # JAVALABS
 This repo is dedicated to pushing java labs

-Course taught by Yoseph Abate @AAIT
+Course tought by Yoseph Abate @AAIT